mitodl/open-discussions/docs/rfcs/0003-search-ui.md

 negative experiences using it in MicroMasters.

-That decision is being revisited due to the increased complexity of the course search UI, which includes facets.
+That decision was revisited due to the increased complexity of the course search UI, which includes facets.
+Overall, it seems as though continuing with a custom implementation is still the best approach.
+It offers maximum flexibility and customization which outweighs the cost of developing additional UI features that are already included with other frameworks.

 #### Architecture Changes